bad5ect0r/WebHawk/README.md

 The Dockerfile and docker-compose.yml file is designed to run the Django app in production.
 Make sure you edit the .env file where appropriate.

-You would also need to change the `DJANGO_SUPERUSER_PASSWORD` environment variable in the Dockerfile to ensure that the default password is not used.

 Once you've done all that you just need to run the following:

 ```